

 Applications for the Australian Government RTP Scholarship (Domestic) and admission to candidature are submitted electronically.
 Refer to the Australian Government Research Training Program Scholarship (Domestic) for more information.

-Applications for the Australian Government RTP Scholarship (International) will be called for in June of each year, with a closing date in August.
+Applications for the Australian Government RTP Scholarship (International) will normally be called for in June of each year, with a closing date in August.

 Applications for the Australian Government RTP Scholarship (International) and admission to candidature are submitted electronically.
 Refer to the Australian Government Research Training Program (AGRTP) Scholarship (International) for more information.